ramgrg/SmartFarming/README.md

   * MPS Platform - for defining the metamodels within IoT for Smart Farming.
   * EMF Platform -  for defining the metamodels within IoT for Smart Farming.
-  * Epsilon (ETL and EGL) - for model transformation (Coming Soon)
+  * Epsilon (ETL and EGL) - for model transformation
   * xText and Sirius - for development of textual and graphical editors.
-(Coming Soon)

 How to use the project:
   * MPS: MPS Project is under folder MPS -> SmartFarming.